pattharock/DSA/README.md

 # DSA
-Solutions to a few of the proeblems from "Cracking the Coding Interview" by Gayle Laakmann Mcdowell
+Solutions to a few of the problems from the book "Cracking the Coding Interview" by Gayle Laakmann Mcdowell